 Do you ever have days where you decide there’s a particular food that you really need to make, right now, for seemingly no reason?
 Today that happened to be fajitas.
 These fajitas have lots of tang from the lime juice and a little kick from the tequila.
 They’re great with refried beans, Spanish rice, and a little guacamole.
 Margaritas optional.

-- 1/4 cup lime juice
+- 3 tablespoons freshly squeezed lime juice

 - 2 tablespoons tequila

 - 1 large jalapeño pepper, stem and seeds removed, finely minced

 - 2 small green or red bell peppers (3/4 pound), sliced

 - 2 large portabello mushrooms, sliced

 - 1/2 medium white onion, sliced root to stem

 - In a small bowl, mix all of the marinade ingredients together, seasoning with salt to taste.
 Place in a large casserole dish or Ziploc plastic bag.
 Add the bell peppers, mushrooms, and onion.
 Toss to coat.
 Let marinate for 1 hour, mixing once or twice.

 - Heat a large heavy-bottomed pan over high heat.
 Generously coat the pan with oil.
 Add the marinated vegetables, draining as much of the marinade away as possible.